 Video production combines essential storytelling along with the technical skills needed to make the story come alive.
 The fundamentals of video production will be studied including the production process, the production team, the function and elements of the camera, proper mounting, balance, and composition.
-An introduction to creating, editing, and producing digital video, the course will enable students to use digital video terminology and video editing including adding transitions, special effects, music, sound effects, and voice-overs, graphics, and titles.
+An introduction to creating, editing, and producing digital video, the course will enable students to use digital video terminology and video editing including adding transitions, special effects, music, sound effects, and video.